The Process of Pursuing a Florida Medical Malpractice Claim

 The plaintiff must first complete an investigation.
-This investigation must lead to a conclusion that there are grounds for the claim.
+This investigation must lead to the conclusion that there are grounds for the claim.
 Afterward, the plaintiff needs to seek a written opinion by a medical expert.
 This opinion must supports that there is in fact malpractice.
 In court, the credibility of the medical expert is often attacked.
 Thus, it is important to make sure that the person providing an opinion is an actual “expert” in the area of the injury.

 Before actually being able to sue in court, the plaintiff must notify the defendant(s).
-The plaintiff must notify via certified mail within 90 days before filing suit.
-The statute of limitations is “tolled” during this time.
+The plaintiff must notify via certified mail within 90 days before filing a suit.
+The statute of limitations is “tolled" during this time.
 So this time period will not count towards the two, four, or seven-year requirement of filing a claim.

 The defendant(s) insurance company must respond during the 90 days.
 They must indicate that they admit liability to the malpractice, offer to settle, or reject the claim.
 If the defendant indicates that they wish to admit liability, then the plaintiff must respond within 50 days and either accept or reject this offer.